-If you’ve not bought or sold a car for a few years (or have simply let a dealership handle the nitty gritty) then you may not be aware of the latest developments the DVLA has made when it comes to notifying it of a sale.
-While the paper logbook remains virtually unchanged, you can now notify DVLA of a vehicle sale online - without having to fill in the logbook, post it off and wait for a response.
-It’s open to anyone who sells a car, and is surprisingly easy and straightforward - who’d’ve thought?
+If you haven't personally run through the process in recent years, you might not be aware of the DVLA's latest processes when it comes to notifying of a sale.
+Though the paper logbook we all know remains virtually unchanged, there's now a service that allows a seller to notify the DVLA of a vehicle sale online, avoiding the drawn-out process of having to fill in the logbook, post it off and waiting for a response.

 Subscribe to evo magazine